wp-plugins/wp-email-template/readme.txt

 == Upgrade Notice ==

+= 1.3.4 =
+Maintenance Upgrade.
+1 new bug fix for when Apply Template setting is switched OFF

 = 1.3.3 =
 Maintenance Upgrade.
 Various Tweaks on the plugins admin panel for new Pro version Template features and Tweaked for full compatibility with WordPress 4.2.2 includin 1 bug fix